 At this point, congratulations are in order.
 The program office has managed to build the RFI and RFP, issue the RFP, accept proposals, and finally make the contract award.
 That is a lot of work just to arrive at the starting point for the contract.

 Now, unless the program office managed to break down the requirements sufficiently, the contractor will now take the requirements as stated in the contract and decompose those requirements into the requirements they actually build against.
-This is one of the earliest opportunities for a contractor to ensure vendor lock-in, but doing this requirements decomposition in a vendor owned and controlled system.
+This is one of the earliest opportunities for a contractor to ensure vendor lock-in, but this requirements decomposition is a vendor-owned and controlled system.
 This makes it very difficult or impossible to transfer the decomposed requirements to a different contractor if the first contractor’s performance is unsatisfactory.

-But, in this case we have a smart program office that has Jama Connect.
-The contract requires the contractor to do the requirements decomposition in the Government owned Jama Connect, and Jama Connect is provided as GFE/GFI to the contractor.
-This one decision ensures that the program office has visibility into the requirement decomposition process, allows improved collaboration between the program office and the contractor, and allows the program office to easily transfer this taxpayer paid for work to a different contractor.
+But, in this case, we have a smart program office that has Jama Connect.
+The contract requires the contractor to do the requirements decomposition in the Government-owned Jama Connect, and Jama Connect is provided as GFE/GFI to the contractor.
+This one decision ensures that the program office has visibility into the requirement decomposition process, allows improved collaboration between the program office and the contractor, and allows the program office to easily transfer what this taxpayer paid for work to a different contractor.

 Writing the requirements and getting agreement between the contractor and the government on the requirements is only one step in this process.
 The system still isn’t built, tested, and who knows what issues will arise during the development process.
 All of these unknowns lead into cost uncertainty and tracking, which will be our next topic.

 - How Jama Software Supports Government Program Offices Part VII: Contract Recompetition - August 12, 2021